embergershared/azuretf/README.md

 1. **Start locally, but be ready for Pipelines** deployment later, as easily as possible,
 2. **Separate completely the Infrastructure Plans from their Instances' Values** (including defaults, and instances' Terraform backend state persistence),
 3. **Set a Variable's value once** for all the instances that needs it (never duplicate, never copy/paste values, never store the same value in mutiple places),
-4. Acknowledge and code accordingly that **deployments happen in layers/steps**:
+4. Acknowledge and code accordingly that **deployments happen in steps & layers**:
     - **A Landing zone (Hub)**:
     Networking, Policies, Egress & Ingress Firewall, Application Gateway, Key Vault, VPN, Jumpboxes, etc.
     - **Multiple Workloads groups (Spokes)**: